 Fretboard Maps

-Here are two different fretboard maps
+Here are two different fretboard maps shown vertically and horizontally.

 There are a few layers of understanding depending on your current level.
 I classify those levels as follows: